bbauska/TUMx-DWAPNx/README.md

 Node.js and what NPM is, how we can use them to create APIs, how we can use them to create scripts.

-In the next sessions we\'re going to discuss more specifically how to build your first API and how to create a full stack application, which means both the API and also the front-end part with the views.
+In the next sessions we&apos;re going to discuss more specifically how to build your first API and how to create a full stack application, which means both the API and also the front-end part with the views.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->